Greater Fort Lauderdale CVB How to infuse a new level of sophistication into an already iconic brand

 The communication strategy was to identify all that defines a “hello sunny” visit to Greater Fort Lauderdale.
 We took the word “hello” and turned it into a tool to tell that story.
 The campaign was executed over six days.
 Scenes were filmed and photographed throughout the county covering a full-spectrum of destination lifestyle experiences.

 The new campaign features over 50 lead talent of all ages, ethnicities and sexualities.
-In fact, the campaign features 3 transgender models – a first for any destination.
+In fact, the campaign features 3 transgender models – a first for any destination; and “Ad Week” called it a first in the travel category.
 “Using Trans models in our mainstream campaign says who we are as a destination: cosmopolitan, edgy, diverse, inclusive, authentic and accepting,” said Richard Gray, Managing Director LGBTQ Market, Greater Fort Lauderdale Convention & Visitors Bureau.
 “We are the only destination in the world that is using Trans people in mainstream marketing initiatives.
 That is a huge statement in itself highlighting this destination’s commitment to diversity, inclusion and equality.
 We want all travelers to GFL to be free to be themselves, to be free to be accepted, and most of all to be safe and respected.”
 Watch the behind-the-scenes premier.